 I imagine that contribution will come through training and personal and professional development workshops, perhaps through some on-line enterprises, and even some writing.

 As you can see on this page, I am continuing to present the everybodyknows Boundary, Contact, Engagement workshop series with Brian Stirner.
-There will a one-day workshop in London on Saturday 17 September, and five remarkable days in the New Forest from 26 - 30 September.

 Radix Residential Workshops (with optional Learning Days) with Michael Randolph, now past their 30th year, are also continuing.